-At Scottish Friendly, we offer a range of Investment ISAs that let you manage your investments to suit your circumstances and start from as little as £10 a month.
+At Scottish Friendly, we offer a range of Investment ISAs that let you manage your investments to suit your circumstances and start from £10 a month or more.

 Our Disposable Income Index is a quarterly survey examining household income and expenditure.
 Visit our Insights hub and use our Disposable Income Index tool to see how typical household incomes vary over regions and age groups.